 - What other types of events have you filmed?

 In the end, they were largely going to do what they always do: a lather-rinse-repeat wedding job.
-It didn’t matter that we politely informed them (from the very beginning) I was a freelance videographer too or that I shared my site with him.
-I’m a “kid” getting married after all, and they’re the “experts.”
+It didnât matter that we politely informed them (from the beginning) I too was a freelance videographer.
+I doubt they even bothered to look at my own website.
+They were the âexperts.â

 Mistake #1.